 Investing in real estate can be a great way to make money.
 One type of property investment to consider is flipping a house.
 Achieving success using this method is usually a combination of skill, thorough analysis, and research, although a few do achieve success by dumb luck.
-Here are three keys to a successful house flip.

 What Does It Mean to Flip a House?